-EHOs are public health professionals, educated to degree level and professionally qualified.
-EHOs may pursue a general career dealing with a wide range of functions but many specialise in specific areas of Environmental Health, increasing skills and knowledge in subjects such as air quality, noise, food safety, occupational health and safety.
+An EHO may pursue a career dealing with a wide range of functions or may specialise in specific areas of Environmental Health, increasing skills and knowledge in subjects such as air quality, noise, food safety, occupational health and safety.

 EHOs often work in local government where they act as advisers and educators, visiting sites and giving assistance to individual householders and businesses, to managers and workers.
 They will make use of the various tools available to them, through engaging, explaining, encouraging and ultimately taking enforcement action when necessary to protect the health of the public.

 EHOs bring their skills and knowledge and often work in other public bodies such as Food Standards Scotland, the Health & Safety Executive, the Scottish Environment Protection Agency or in numerous third or private sector organisations.

 Wherever they work, EHOs have the same goal – to improve and protect public health.
 Why-I-Should-become-an-EHO-2023.

 Find out how to become an EHO.